HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_ROOTdocumentation.md

 evolving in parallel and complement each other.
 The basis is the reference Guide [4] documenting all the ROOT C++ components.
 A large set of tutorials [5], helping to enter the ROOT world, is also provided.
-And finally a "Manual" guides users trough the ROOT tools and concepts [7].
+And finally a "Manual" guides users through the ROOT tools and concepts [7].

 ROOT's documentation needs to be improved in various areas:
   - It is difficult for non-physicists.